adrianpriza-ai/elsnime/HACKING.md

 * A single tap checks for subsequent double-taps within a `300ms` window.
 If none are registered, play/pause state is toggled.

 ### 4. Background Buffering Prevention

-WebViews often continue buffering video streams even when hidden or when the screen is locked, leading to excessive cellular data consumption.
+WebViews often continue buffering video streams when hidden or when the screen is locked, leading to excessive cellular data usage.
 * When navigating away from the `'player'` view via `showView()`, `stopPlayback()` is invoked on the frontend.
 * This destroys the Plyr instance, tears down the HLS.js streaming worker, empties the `<video>` element's `src` attribute, and calls `.load()` on the video node to release connection pools and cancel downstream network buffers.
 * `MainActivity.onPause()` also executes a fallback check to immediately pause any ongoing background HTML5 playback: